Let me share 11 pro tips as a developer to help you get your first (or next) client on Upwork quickly. Let us embark on your journey of freelancing.

 - Is it that you are applying for projects in the wrong category or may need to move on to other programming languages?

 A decade of experience doing PHP programming as a freelancer, I keep learning.
 Recently I worked for a client in PhalconPHP.
-This was my first project in Phalcon framework and I had very little idea about the framework but was ready to learn it.
+It was my first project in Phalcon, and I had a minimal idea about the framework but was ready to learn it.